-Thousands evacuated as ‘once-in-a-generation’ fires burn through Oregon
+Thousands evacuated as ‘once in a generation’ fires burn through Oregon

 In a news release, the state fire marshal said firefighters and equipment had been mobilized to address the crisis in Medford, as well as in the nearby cities of Phoenix and Talent.

 In Medford, many residents and businesses are under a mandatory evacuation order from both the city and the Jackson County Sheriff’s Office.
-While a temporary evacuation spot was established at the county expo, shelter was not available, as emergency services preferred people leave the area altogether.
+While a temporary evacuation spot was established at the county expo center, shelter was not available, as emergency services preferred people leave the area altogether.

-On social media, residents in Medford, Phoenix and Talent shared visuals of the massive fire.
+On social media, residents of Medford, Phoenix and Talent shared visuals of the massive fire.
 The crimson plumes of smoke covered the mountains that accentuate Medford, the heart of the Rogue Valley.